 Holding the loop open

-It’s up to you if you want to use wax here.
-If so, you only need to wax one side.
+*It’s up to you if you want to use wax here.
+If so, you only need to wax one side of the thread.*

 Dubbing the loop

 There are different ways you can dub this loop.
-Either create a dubbing noodle where you directly twist the dubbing onto the thread, a touch dubbing where you use a little wax or in this case, just put in a pinch of dubbing.
+Either create a dubbing noodle where you directly twist the dubbing onto the thread, a touch dubbing method where you use a little bit of wax, but for demonstration purposes; we are going to flatten out a little rabbit dubbing.

 How to twist dubbing

-Once you have dubbing loaded between the open split in the thread, take your two fingers and grasp tightly right at the base of the dubbing.
+Once you have the dubbing loaded between the open split in the thread, take your two fingers and move them to the outside of the loop.
+Grasp tightly right at the base of the thread.
+This will hold everything closed.
 Keep them holding, right towards the tip of the bobbin.
 Hold that the thread loop tightly!

 What’s happening here is the thread is spinning and twisting that dubbing between the two strands that you split.
 Don’t worry if it doesn’t look twisted enough, all you have to do is add tension again and spin it one more time.